 - a.
-Provincial agencies, when considering changes to infrastructure on the Islands, are strongly encouraged to take a "small footprint" approach to any proposals for public infrastructure development.
-The investigation of opportunities to share resources or develop common facilities is strongly encouraged. - b.
+Provincial agencies, when considering changes to infrastructure on the Islands, are strongly encouraged to take a "small footprint" approach to any proposals for public infrastructure development\-and the investigation of opportunities to share resources or develop common facilities is alsostrongly\encouraged. - b.
 The Province is strongly encouraged to support water conservation, rainwater catchment, and a wider range of options for sewage treatment for dwelling units. - c.
 The community is encouraged to build on the community inventory completed in 2009 by developing a method (provided at no charge to each household) for continuing the collection of data on an ongoing basis.
-The inventory could collect data both on fuel use and estimated GHG emissions, and also record actions that are being taken to reduce GHG emissions, such as the installation of energy efficient stoves, windows, or improved insulation. - d.
-The implementation of fuel saving measures at public and community buildings should be investigated by a team of island residents, and new methods proposed to reduce GHG emissions through the use of alternative energy sources. - e.
-Education is recognized as the most powerful tool in reducing energy use, and Islanders are strongly encouraged to share their knowledge and assist other levels of government, agencies and Lasqueti Islanders in meeting the goals of this Plan.
+The inventory could collect data both on fuel use and estimated GHG emissions, and also record actions that are being taken to reduce GHG emissions, such as the installation of energy efficient stoves, windows, or improved insulation - d.
+The community is encouraged to consider options to purchase lands to protect ecosystems and the character of Lasqueti Island. - c-e.
+The implementation of fuel saving measures at public and community buildings should be investigated by a team of island residents, and new methods proposed to reduce GHG emissions through the use of alternative energy sources. - d.f.
+Education is recognized as the mosta powerful tool in reducing energy use, and Islanders are strongly encouraged to share their knowledge and assist other levels of government, agencies and Lasqueti Islanders in meeting the goals of this Plan.